Cadmus: Genealogy

 Cadmus was of ultimately divine ancestry, the grandson of the sea god Poseidon and Libya on his father's side, and of Nilus (the River Nile) on his mother's side; overall he was considered a member of the fifth generation of beings following the (mythological) creation of the world:

 Offspring

-With Harmonia, he was the father of Semele, Polydorus, Autonoe, Agave and Ino.
+With Harmonia, he was the father of Semele, Polydorus, Autonoë, Agave and Ino.
 Their youngest son was Illyrius.
 According to Greek mythology, Cadmus is the ancestor of Illyrians and Theban royalty.

 Samothracian connection

 The fact that Hermes was worshipped in Samothrace under the name of Cadmus or Cadmilus seems to show that the Theban Cadmus was interpreted as an ancestral Theban hero corresponding to the Samothracians.
-Another Samothracian connection for Cadmus is offered via his wife Harmonia, who is said by Diodorus Siculus to be daughter of Zeus and the Samothracian Electra, who was one of the seven Pleides.
+Another Samothracian connection for Cadmus is offered via his wife Harmonia, who is said by Diodorus Siculus to be daughter of Zeus and the Samothracian Electra, who was one of the seven Pleiades.